vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 ## <a id="workloadalb"> </a> Configure AKO Deployment Config (ADC) for Workload Clusters

-Tanzu Kubernetes Grid v2.3.0 management clusters with NSX Advanced Load Balancer are deployed with 2 AKODeploymentConfigs.
+Tanzu Kubernetes Grid 2.3.0 management clusters with NSX Advanced Load Balancer are deployed with 2 AKODeploymentConfigs.

 * `install-ako-for-management-cluster`: default configuration for management cluster
 * `install-ako-for-all`:  default configuration for all workload clusters.
-By default, all the workload clusters reference this file for their virtual IP networks and service engine (SE) groups.
+By default, all the workload clusters refer to this file for their virtual IP networks and service engine (SE) groups.
 This ADC configuration does not enable NSX L7 Ingress by default.

 As per this Tanzu deployment, create two more ADCs: